DevOps-MBSE/aac-gen-gherkin/docs/source/project_documentation/aac_gen_gherkin.md

                   then:
                     - The model does something in response.
 ```

-### Gherkin Syntax
-When output to a feature file, a `model`s `behavior` becomes a `feature`, and its `acceptance` becomes a `scenario`.

-Each `scenario` has a number of steps:

-`given`: An optional step, but is usually recommended to include.
-The `given` step describes the models initial state.

-`when`: This step describes what kicks off the action the `model` will perform, be it called through a command line or triggered some other way.

-`then`: This step describes what happens after the `model` performs its action.
-Typically it will include whatever output is created by the `model`'s action.

 Along with the `scenario` steps, `features` and `scenario`s can also have requirements, signified by the `requirement ID` before the `feature` or `scenario`, such as the following feature file, which contains several highlighted examples:
 ![Math Message Handler API](../images/mathmessagehandler_api_feature_file_req_highlights.PNG)